 - Drain and flush the cooling system.
 Top up with preservative coolant. - Warm up the engine on regular fuel.
 Stop the engine and drain the oil. - Change the fuel filter and turbo filter. - Fill the engine with preservative oil up to the minimum level on the dipstick. - Mix preservative fuel in a can.
-Detach the fuel pipe at the feed pump suction line and connect a hose from the can. - Detach the fuel pipe at the overflow valve and connect a return hose to the can. - Start the engine and run it at about 1000 rpm (not single-speed engines) for 20-25 minutes. - Stop the engine, remove the hoses and connect the regular fuel lines. - Oil the valve mechanism generously with preservative oil. - Remove the injectors and spray preservative oil into each cylinder, max 30 cm3 (ml).
+Detach the fuel pipe at the feed pump suction line and connect a hose from the can. - Detach the fuel pipe at the overflow valve and connect a return hose to the can. - Start the engine and run it at approximately 1000 rpm (not single-speed engines) for 20-25 minutes. - Stop the engine, remove the hoses and connect the normal fuel lines. - Oil the valve mechanism generously with preservative oil. - Remove the injectors and spray preservative oil into each cylinder, maximum 30 cm (ml).

-Turn the engine over a few times using the starter motor.
-Spray a small amount of oil additionally into each cylinder.
+Turn the engine over a few revolutions using the starter motor.
+Spray an additional small amount of oil into each cylinder.